 Cherries are very high in potassium, which helps regulate heart rate and blood pressure and reduces the risk of hypertension.
 The phytosterols in cherries help reduce bad cholesterol levels.

 10. Helps with osteoarthritis relief

 The pain and discomfort of swollen joints were reduced when tart cherry juice was consumed twice a day for three weeks in a study of twenty women ages 40 to 70 with inflammatory osteoarthritis.

 11. Helps to Prevent Colon Cancer

-Substances in tart cherries can reduce the formation of the carcinogenic chemicals that develop from the charring of hamburger.
+Substances in tart cherries can reduce the formation of the carcinogenic chemicals that develop from the charring of a hamburger.
 Researchers added tart cherries to ground beef patties.
 “The fat contents of the cherry patties were, as expected, lower than that of the control patties, whereas the moisture contents were greater.
-Cherry tissue will not only slow down the oxidation deterioration of meat lipids, but will also substantially reduce the formation of heterocyclic aromatic amines.” – J. Ian Gray, PhD, Professor of Food Science at Michigan State.
+Cherry tissue will not only slow down the oxidation deterioration of meat lipids but will also substantially reduce the formation of heterocyclic aromatic amines.” – J. Ian Gray, PhD, Professor of Food Science at Michigan State.

 Now you have many good reasons (11 to be exact!) reasons to eat cherries.
 I eat cherries every day when they’re in season.

 Last year I was given a few big boxes of cherries, so I needed to get creative.
 I froze them, dried them and cooked some up, putting them in jars.
 I then created a few more yummy recipes that you can learn below.